"The City of Biloxi is aiming to kick off the New Year with a project that will

 RedOrbit - Science - BILOXI-OCEAN SPRINGS BRIDGE UPDATE Setting the Stage

 "Sep.
-26--BILOXI -- Construction of the new U.S. 90 bridge over Biloxi Bay is in its early stages"
+26--BILOXI -- Construction of the new U.S. 90 bridge over Biloxi Bay is in its early stages"and later:

 Thursday, September 21, 2006